3 strategies for tax-smart investing

 Tax-advantaged accounts for retirement savers:

 When it comes to saving for retirement, you have several account options that offer different tax benefits.
 With traditional retirement accounts, you may be able to deduct your contribution from your taxable income.
 This can leave you with more money to invest.
-Roth retirement accounts don't provide an upfront tax benefit, but their distributions are generally tax free.
+Roth retirement accounts don't provide an up-front tax benefit, but their distributions are generally tax-free.
 This can give you additional flexibility to manage your taxes in retirement.

 Because changes in tax rules can be unpredictable, we generally recommend investing in different account types to diversify your tax treatment.
 Where you focus your contributions, though, may change over time depending on your life stage and tax situation.
 For example, you may want to consider contributing to a traditional retirement account when you expect your tax rate to be lower in retirement than your current tax rate, whereas you may want to contribute to a Roth account when you expect your tax rate to be higher in retirement.
 If most of your retirement assets are already in a traditional retirement account and/or you have fewer contribution years remaining, you can convert a portion of your traditional retirement assets to a Roth account.
 A Roth conversion will cause a taxable event, though, so you'll want to consult your tax professional before making any decisions to convert.